 There can be various means through which any organisation can succeed in the long run.
 It is all about valuing the participation of employees to achieve organisational goals.
 Some of the ways of employee empowerment are discussed below:

-- Delegation of Authority with Responsibility: Handing over the responsibility to fulfil a given task in a desired manner is not enough.
+Delegation of Authority with Responsibility: Handing over the responsibility to fulfil a given task in the desired manner is not enough.
 The employee must be given authority to take task-related decisions independently.

-- Provide Guidance and Support: Though management should allow the employees to be creative and work independently, providing guidance and support boosts employee morale and helps them to overcome task-related problems.
+Provide Guidance and Support: The management should allow the employees to be creative and work independently, providing guidance and support.
+This boosts employee morale and helps them to overcome task-related problems.

 Benefits of Employee Empowerment to the Organisation